ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 ~

 1. The :ref:`Safety Plan - Certification Scope <safety-plan:Certification Scope>` specifies and justifies the SIL level.
-2. The libcore certification excludes the requirement of having an architecture.
+2. The core library certification excludes the requirement of having an architecture.

    .. include:: ./partials/simple-design.rst